 This dish is so famously known that even Hollywood produced a movie called “Fried Green Tomatoes At The Whistle Stop Cafe”.
 But did you know that similar recipes are prepared in other parts of the world wherever tomatoes grow?

 Absolutely!
 In fact there is even an Italian version that makes some substantial changes: using Italian herb-seasoned bread crumbs instead of flour and/or cornmeal, the addition of freshly grated parmesan cheese and minced garlic instead of cayenne pepper, and the use of light olive oil for frying instead of vegetable/canola oil.

-For the entree version that I’m making for this post, I ladle a yummy home-made marinara sauce over the fried green tomatoes, sprinkle them with yummy Italian cheese, and bake.
+For the entree version that I’ve prepared, I ladle a yummy home-made marinara sauce over the fried green tomatoes, sprinkle them with oozy-gooey Italian cheese, and then bake everything.
 Think Eggplant Parmiggiano, but using fried green tomatoes instead of eggplant!